noltron000-coursework/herd-immunity/README.md

 *When you have answered these questions, please put your answers* *in a file called <kbd>answers.md</kbd> and commit this to your repo.*

+### *Optional:* Stretch Challenges
+You'll find some of the smaller, individual stretch challenges contained with the comments of the code on the logger class.
+Other stretch challenges include:
+- Extending functionality so that we can test the spread of multiple viruses through a given population at the same time.
+(Difficulty Level: Hard)
+- Create a Visualizer class that can spit out visualizations of the spread of the virus based on the log files of a simulation.
+(Difficulty Level: Medium)
+	- **HINT:**
+		You'll want to use *Matplotlib* for visualization stuff, because its easy to use and generally awesome at this sort of thing.
+	- **HINT:**
+		You may also want to consider using a library like *Pandas* for organizing and cleaning your data in a more professional way, especially if you want to visualize answers to more complex questions.
+	- *Matplotlib* and *Pandas* play very nicely together!

 ## Getting Started
 Please follow these instructions *exactly*.